Joe Manchin is reportedly furious at Ron Klain after the White House called him out for opposing Biden's spending plan

 - Joe Biden46th and current president of the United States

-Sen. Joe Manchin is reportedly furious with White House chief of staff Ron Klain.
+Sen. Joe Manchin is reportedly furious with the White House chief of staff Ron Klain.

-The Washington Post reported that Manchin feels it's up to Klain to repair their relationship.
+The Washington Post reported that Manchin feels it's up to Klain to repair the rift.

 Manchin's relationship with the White House continues to be closely watched.

-Sen. Joe Manchin reportedly remains displeased with the White House's handling of his opposition to President Joe Biden's social spending and climate plan, The Washington Post reported.
-Manchin blames White House chief of staff Ron Klain for the struggles between Washington's two Joes.
+Sen. Joe Manchin reportedly remains displeased with the White House's handling of his opposition to President Joe Biden's social-spending and climate plan, The Washington Post reported.
+Manchin blames Ron Klain, the White House chief of staff, for the struggles between Washington's two Joes.

 "Manchin has told allies that he believes Klain has pushed Biden to embrace a more liberal policy agenda, adding that Klain must repair the relationship with him if the chief of staff is to be involved in future negotiations," The Post wrote in an in-depth review of Klain's first year in the White House.